bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/field_trip.md

    - **Procedure**:
      - Explore the library collection, noting any books related to Maya culture or Guatemalan history.
      - Ask a library staff member to share information about Luis de Líon and the history of the library.
+       - Ask about how Luis de Líon started the library and how he had to run it in secret and hide it from the government.
+Learn how he burried books in plastic bags and planted corn on top to hide them.
+Learn how at a time, the library location was moved to a different house in the community every night.
      - Have the student select a book that interests them to look at or read together.
      - Complete the chosen activity (see Activity section).
      - If available, view any photos or memorabilia related to Luis de Líon.